The costs of flying General Aviation (GA) is a question I get asked a lot ever since I started taking up my family and friends.

 Civil Aviation Authority of Malaysia (CAAM)

 If you ask me, CAAM has the strictest standards of all.
-In summary, do either of the following every year:
+One needs to take an annual test with a CAAM examiner.

 Source: CAAM Flight Crew Licensing, Flight Operations Directive 10FC-16 Issue 2 Revision 0 (Mar 2019)